mazrk7/SpinWorld/README.md

 * Jeremy Pitt and Julia Schaumeier, "Provision and Appropriation of Common-Pool Resources without Full Disclosure" PRIMA 2012.

 ## Usage ##
-In order to run this project, both maven [a link](http://maven.apache.org/) and a JDK must be installed.
+In order to run this project, both [maven](http://maven.apache.org/) and a JDK must be installed.
 Additional dependencies are:

 * JUNG 2.0.1 for network visualisation